Everything PR News

 Multicultural Marketing & DEI

-Brands Standing With the LGBTQ+ Community: What Pride Marketing Looks Like After Bud Light
+Brands Standing With the LGBTQ+ Community: Pride Month 2022 and the Florida Fight

 Share

-Brands Standing With the LGBTQ+ Community: What Pride Marketing Looks Like After Bud Light
+Brands Standing With the LGBTQ+ Community: Pride Month 2022 and the Florida Fight

 Levi's

 Levi Strauss has supported LGBTQ+ employees, partners, and causes since the AIDS crisis of the 1980s — when most American consumer brands would not name the issue at all.
 The company donated to AIDS research, extended domestic-partner benefits ahead of legal requirement, and has consistently opposed legislation it views as discriminatory.
 The position is not a campaign.
-It is a forty-year corporate posture, and it has held through every wave of backlash, including the post-2023 reset.
+It is a forty-year corporate posture.

 Apple

 Apple's positioning is anchored in two things: an openly gay CEO and a clear, consistent corporate communications line that does not modulate by political season.
 Tim Cook has been public about his identity since 2014.
-The company donates to LGBTQ+ organizations through stable, multi-year commitments, and its messaging has not retreated under pressure.
+The company donates to LGBTQ+ organizations through stable, multi-year commitments.
+Apple has also been active in opposing state-level legislation, including the Alabama and North Carolina bathroom bills of prior cycles.

 Ben & Jerry's

 Owned by Unilever but operating with an independent board, Ben & Jerry's has treated social positions — including LGBTQ+ rights — as a brand asset rather than a marketing variable.
 The brand has paid for that consistency at times.
-It has also retained the position.
+It has also retained the position and the customer loyalty that comes with it.

 Microsoft and Salesforce

 Both have built LGBTQ+ workplace policies that consistently score at the top of the Human Rights Campaign Corporate Equality Index.
 Both have used corporate scale to advocate against state-level legislation.
-Neither has retreated.
+Salesforce's public commitments on relocation support for employees affected by anti-LGBTQ+ laws — first in Indiana in 2015, then in a broader set of states since — have set a template other tech companies have followed.

 Marriott